This is a guide covering the good and bad of chimping in photography.

 The Good Side of Chimping

-Despite the monkey business of chimping has some steep disadvantages, looking at your LCD is still pretty useful in many circumstances.
+Despite the monkey business of chimping having some steep disadvantages, looking at your LCD is still pretty useful in many circumstances.

 Mainly for adjusting your camera and quality control of your images.